Diamondbacks vs. Braves Player Props Betting Odds

 Olson Stats

-- Matt Olson has 92 hits with 18 doubles, two triples, 30 home runs, 56 walks and 77 RBI.
-He's also stolen one base.
+- Matt Olson has 92 hits with 18 doubles, two triples, 30 home runs and 58 walks.
+He has driven in 77 runs with one stolen base.

 Olson Recent Games